broeker/jumpsuit/src/pages/index.md

 mainbody:
   content: >-
     Today we can build faster and smarter websites and applications.
-They are quicker and less costly to build, easier to maintain and support, and more flexible than our current status quo.
+They are quicker and less costly to build, easier to maintain and support, and infinitely more flexible than our current status quo.
 For the youngest and smartest generation of web developers, none of this is news.
 For everybody else, there is a sea change underway.
 We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content
     mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
-    All of us now face a fundamental shift in how we think about building the web.
     It is going to be AWESOME.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram